 Not only is the ground rhythm of this song highly syncopated, but Oliver’s solo is even more syncopated than the song itself.
 Indeed, his cornet part is wholly detached from the song’s rhythm.
 It is like the song and the solo are travelers who have taken contrasting, but roughly parallel, routes through the countryside only to arrive at the same destination at the same time.

 In a way, Oliver’s solo is like graffiti, because it’s a highly personalized artistic expression that can exist upon any backdrop.

 Jazz is a product of African and European traditions.
-African traditions informed jazz’s rhythmic and social structures; European traditions informed jazz’s instrumentation and harmonic structures (Giddins and DeVeaux 43-44).
+African traditions inform jazz’s rhythmic and social structures; European traditions inform jazz’s instrumentation and harmonic structures (Giddins and DeVeaux 43-44).

 As “Dippermouth Blues” illustrates, jazz often has more than one rhythm happening at the same time.
 African drumming is like this, too.
-Both jazz and African drumming are said to be polyrhythmic, which means they exhibit simultaneous, un-congruent drum beats.
-To the listener, music of this sort sounds like it is being continuously displaced by overlapping rhythms within itself.
+Both jazz and African drumming are said to be polyrhythmic, which means they exhibit simultaneous, un-congruent drumbeats.
+To the listener, polyrhythmic music sounds like it’s being continuously displaced by overlapping rhythms.

 In the European tradition, there is a clear boundary between audience and performer.
 It’s true, folk dancing and folk singing exist in European traditions, but these activities are nowhere near as ubiquitous, or as well ascribed to, as they are in Africa.

 European traditions did, however, give jazz its instruments.
 The trumpet, piano, clarinet, guitar, saxophone—and most other jazz instruments—evolved in Europe.
 European traditions also gave jazz its harmonic conventions.
 Harmonic conventions are rules about simultaneously occurring note clusters known as chords.
 Nearly all jazz music is based on chord progressions, which travel like boxcars along the length of a song (Collier 6).